Origins of the Toledo State Hospital Cemetery Reclamation Project

 being organized, and people committed to correcting the injustice of years of neglect

 in the state hospital cemeteries were gathering.

-The Toledo State Hospital Cemetery Restoration Project Committee (TSHCRC) now operates
+The Toledo State Hospital Cemetery Restoration Project Project (TSHCRP) now operates

 under the NAMI of Greater Toledo umbrella, meeting every 2nd Thursday of the month

-at Northwest Ohio Psychiatric Hospital (NOPH - the newest name for Toledo State Hospital).
+at Northwest Ohio Psychiatric Hospital, the current name for Toledo State Hospital.

 To advocate for Toledo State Hospital cemeteries, assuring that all interred there